-Orezime is a 25-year old Nigerian-American artist who was born and raised in Georgia.
+Orezime Uyeh is a 26-year old Nigerian-American artist who was born and raised in Georgia.
 She loves running, photography, eating yummy food, and spending time with family.
 Orezime earned her Bachelor of Science in Biology at Georgia Institute of Technology (2017) and her Master of Science in Biology at Georgia State University (2019).
-She is currently in medical school and aspires to become a pediatrician.
-She wanted her first book to be dedicated to the healthcare field.
+She is currently a 2nd year medical student at Michigan State University College of Human Medicine.

 “I WANTED TO CREATE SOMETHING THAT MY YOUNGER SELF WOULD HAVE LOVED TO READ.”